Harrods Buenos Aires

-Harrods Buenos Aires is a historic commercial building of a department store in Buenos Aires, Argentina located at the corner of Córdoba Avenue and San Martin.
-It was a branch of Harrods of London founded in 1913 by the proprietors of the London store following the acquisition of the furniture business Messrs H C Thompson & Co.
+Harrods Buenos Aires was an Argentine retail company based in Buenos Aires, whose building was located on the corner of Córdoba Avenue and San Martin street.
+The store was a branch of the famous Harrods of London which was opened in 1849.
+Harrods Buenos Aires opened in 1912 and closed in 1998, since closure there has been numerous attempts to reopen the store.

 History

-Established in 1914 on 877 Florida Street as the only overseas branch of the renowned Harrods of London, the department store was expanded in 1920, and grew to occupy almost an entire Retiro-area city block.
-Following its expansion, the 47,000 m² (500,000 ft²) landmark was crowned by an eighth-story cupola overlooking Córdoba Avenue, and featured marble steps and cedar flooring throughout, as well as wrought-iron elevators with a riding capacity for twenty, valet service, and a jazz orchestra.
+Established in 1912, a new building was erected in 1914 at 877 Florida Street to a design by the architects Chambers & Thomas.
+This was the only overseas branch of the renowned Harrods of London.
+The department store was extended in 1920, and grew to occupy almost an entire Retiro-area city block.
+Following its expansion, the 47,000 m2 (500,000 ft²) landmark was crowned by an eighth-story cupola overlooking Córdoba Avenue, and featured marble steps and cedar flooring throughout, as well as wrought-iron elevators with a riding capacity for twenty, valet service, and a jazz orchestra.
 The store was purchased by competing local retailer Gath & Chaves in 1922, and the two Florida Street institutions were, in turn, acquired by the Italian-Argentine holding company, Almacenes Argentinos, in 1970.

 These latter owners closed Gath y Chaves in 1974, and in 1977, sold their interest in the remaining store (Harrods) to a consortium led by Pérez Companc, a prominent local conglomerate.
 By 1983, the store was controlled by Atilio Gilbertoni, its former general manager under Pérez Companc, and Swiss venture capital firm CBC Interconfianz.

 Store closure

-The purchase that year of the flagship Knightsbridge store by Mohammed Al-Fayed led to conflict after Gilbertoni refused an offer from the Egyptian shipping magnate for the local Harrods license.
-The ongoing legal struggles and faltering local economy led to the closure of the store's top floors after a 1989 currency crisis.
-Fayed's lawsuit was ultimately dismissed by the British House of Lords in 1998, and though it continued to receive 80,000 customers a day and average a million US dollars in daily sales, lingering debts then resulted in the historic retailer's closure, at the end of that year.
-Gilbertoni narrowly avoided its auction, and rejected numerous offers for the ailing store, among them from Chilean retailer Falabella, Madrid's El Corte Inglés, and Paris' Printemps, among others.
+In 1989 the main store in Knightsbridge was purchased by Mohamed Al-Fayed and this led to conflict after Gilbertoni refused an offer from Al-Fayed for the local Harrods License.
+The legal struggles of the store and faltering local economy led to the closure of the stores top floors after Argentina's 1989 currency crisis.
+In 1998 Al-Fayed's lawsuit was dismissed by the British House of Lords and even though the store received 80,000 customers a day and an average of a million US dollars in daily sales, the stores debts resulted in the historic retailers closure at the end of 1998.
+Atilio Gilbertoni avoided takeover of the store rejecting numerous offers from retailers including Falabella, El Corte Inglés, Printemps and more.